Binary Options Under Increasing Fire as Israel Proposes Ban

-One of the most troubling regulatory pushes against binary options brokers is the one occurring in Cyprus, long considered a haven for forex and binary options brokerage firms.
+One of the most troubling regulatory pushes against binary options brokers is the one occurring in Cyprus, long considered a haven for Forex and binary options brokerage firms.
 For example, Cyprus serves as the corporate headquarters for a large number of the few European-based brokerage firms that still offer trading accounts to U.S. citizens.
-These firms are a very popular choice for U.S. traders seeking more leverage than the maximum 50:1 offered by U.S.-regulated brokers following the passage of the controversial Dodd-Frank Act in 2010.
+These firms are a very popular choice for U.S. traders seeking more leverage than the maximum 50:1 provided by U.S.-regulated brokers following the passage of the controversial Dodd-Frank Act in 2010.

 The Cyprus Securities and Exchange Commission (CySEC) has steadily increased regulatory pressure on binary options trading firms in the past year.
-Speaking at the iFX EXPO in May, CySEC head, Demetra Kalogerou, said that the regulatory body is actually considering a ban on binary options trading altogether, although she indicated that the idea is still in the early stages of discussion.
+Speaking at the iFX EXPO in May, CySEC head, Demetra Kalogerou, said that the regulatory body is considering a ban on binary options trading altogether, although she indicated that the idea is still in the early stages of discussion.

-Regulatory changes in Cyprus within the past year have already significantly impacted the forex and binary trading industries, leading to things such as ending the offering of trading deposit bonuses and decreasing the maximum amount of leverage offered to traders.
+Regulatory changes in Cyprus within the past year have already significantly impacted the Forex and binary trading industries, leading to things such as ending the offering of trading deposit bonuses and decreasing the maximum amount of leverage offered to traders.

 Potential Negative Unintended Consequences

-The very fact that many regulatory bodies worldwide are increasingly focused on the industry is testimony to the widespread popularity of forex and binary options trading.
+The very fact that many regulatory bodies worldwide are increasingly focused on the industry is testimony to the widespread popularity of Forex and binary options trading.
 Binary options trading has exploded in volume and popularity since 2008, with the overall industry expanding, as of 2015, at a rate of more than 200% annually.

 Governments have learned from past legislative attempts to bar people from doing what they want with their own money – e.g., laws prohibiting gambling or the sale of alcohol – that such legal initiatives rarely succeed and, more often than not, only result in an increased desire to obtain what the government is trying to prohibit.

 The simple fact is that there are tens of millions of eager binary options traders and that brokerage firms will continue to find a way to supply a product for clients – namely, binary options – that is in such high demand.
-The industry has accepted increased regulation with little complaint thus far, but as regulators begin to implement more draconian measures, the industry is beginning to push back in an organized manner.
+The industry has accepted increased regulation with little complaint thus far, but as regulators begin to implement more draconian measures, the industry is starting to push back in an organised manner.
 In Canada, the proposed binary options ban there is being met with strong public resistance by the Investment Industry Association of Canada (IIAC) which represents more than a hundred Dealer Member firms.